-The Preferred Alternative would require approximately 1.5 miles of connecting mainline tracks from the southern terminus of FWLE (see Figure ES-3).
-After construction of TDLE, which is currently undergoing a separate environmental review, LRVs providing passenger service would operate on these mainline tracks.
+The Preferred Alternative would require approximately 1.4 miles of connecting mainline tracks from the southern terminus of FWLE (see Figure ES-3).
+If TDLE is constructed as proposed, LRVs providing passenger service would operate on these mainline tracks.
+TDLE is currently undergoing a separate environmental review.

 There are two alignment options for this length of mainline tracks: the 40 mph Alignment and 55 mph Design Option, which differ near their connection to the FWLE terminus.
 The mainline tracks would be elevated, with north-bound and south-bound tracks.
 The tracks would extend south approximately 1,000 feet past the southeast corner of the OMF South site, at that point serving as tail tracks.
-Until the TDLE mainline tracks are extended to the south, these elevated tail tracks would be used to allow trains to access the Link system from the OMF South if the northern lead tracks were out of service.
+These elevated tail tracks would be used to allow trains to access the Link system from the south if the northern lead tracks were out of service.